Jerph/errbit-docker/README.md

 # Errbit Docker image

-Dockerfile and repository for running [errbit] in a docker container.
+Dockerfile and repository for running [Errbit] in a docker container.

+Automated build available in [Docker Hub].

 The short version of how to get it running:
 ```